 Healthy gums are characterized by pale pink color and firmness.
-Gingivitis is usually not painful, so many people suffering from it do not realize that it is present or a problem.
+Because gingivitis is usually not painful, many people do not realize that it is present or that they have a problem.

 - Tender gums, especially when touched

-- Bright red, dusky red, or purple-red-colored gums
+- Bright red, dusky red or purple-red gums

 - Swollen gums